Pixel1917/edge-s/README.md

 ## FAQ

-### Why not just use `writable, derived`?
+### Why not just use `writable`, `derived` from Svelte?

-Because `writable` and `derived` shares state between requests when used on the server.
-That means users could leak state into each other’s responses. **EdgeS** solves that by isolating state per request.
+Because those stores share state between requests when used on the server, potentially leaking data between users.

+EdgeS ensures per-request isolation, so your server state is never shared accidentally.

-### Difference between `createState` and `createRawState`
+### What is the difference between `createState` and `createRawState`?

+- `createState` returns a full Svelte writable store with subscription and `$` store syntax.
-`createRawState` is just like `$state`, but ssr-safe.
-It is a lightweight reactive variable and has no subscription.
-Access and change value through `.value`.
+- `createRawState` is a minimal reactive variable, no subscriptions, accessed via `.value`.

-💡 Use `myState.value` to get/set the value directly — no `$` sugar and set, update methods.
+Use `createRawState` for simple values where you don’t need reactive subscriptions.

 ---